Nooreyni/wine_quality/README.md

 ## Author
-This is an individual project given by our caoch at BeCode.
+This is an individual project to go deeper in this dataset.
 So I do it lonely and you can also fork or download it for your own work.

 Feedbacks are always welcome ;)